Edinburgh Fringe reviews: Sherlock Holmes round-up | The Good Iranian + more

 Just the Tonic at the Caves (Venue 88) until 25 August

-Maybe it’s something to do with the fact there’s a new statue of Sherlock Holmes by the tram stop on Picardy Place, in honour of his creator Sir Arthur Conan Doyle, or possibly it’s just a coincidence, but there seems to be a lot of Sherlock Holmes-related content on this year’s Fringe.
+Maybe it’s something to do with the fact that the statue of Sherlock Holmes has returned to Edinburgh in honour of his creator, Sir Arthur Conan Doyle (he’s now by the tram stop on Picardy Place), or possibly it’s just a coincidence, but there seems to be a lot of Sherlock Holmes-related content on this year’s Fringe.
 Here are three examples, beginning with possibly the most radical reinterpretation of both Holmes’ story and the work of Conan Doyle.

 Writer by FR Maher and produced by Welsh company Coed Celyn Productions, Sherlock Holmes and the Man Who Believed in Fairies fuses Holmes’ fictional life with another famous link in Conan Doyle’s life, his promotion of the Cottingley Fairies, apparently supernatural beings photographed by two young Yorkshire girls in the 1910s.
 Conan Doyle, a credulous sort, wrote of his belief in these beings in the Strand magazine.